Updated October 30th, 2020

 The upstairs patio offers beautiful views of the High Roller observation wheel, while the downstairs patio is perfect for people watching, partly due to its central location.

-The décor and overall vibe gives you the impression it would be expensive, (and the entrees are not, in fact, cheap), but during happy hour, (3 p.m. to 6 p.m.), well drinks are two for one, and draft beers are just $4 – both of which are reasonable, especially by Las Vegas Strip standards.
+The décor and overall vibe gives you the impression it would be expensive, (and the entrees are not, in fact, cheap), but during happy hour, (Monday – Thursday 2 PM to 6 PM), margaritas were $5 and 7 ounce Tecate Light or Dos Equis beers are just $4 – all of which are reasonable, especially by Las Vegas Strip standards.
 (I’m not sure if the special is still in effect post-Covid).

 Overall, Chayo seems to gets great reviews.
 Their lobster tacos and shrimp ceviche are particularly noteworthy.